0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 3. It parses the **Security Descriptor (Binary)** to see if the SID of `SRV02` is allowed.
 4. If yes, send `TGS-REP`.

+So it is really the other way around.

 ### Configuring the ACE

 RBCD is natively configured like protocol transition to support all modern authentication methonds, but doesn't have certain way to specify services like we did in constrained delegation since trust is granted at the machine account level via SID rather than per SPN.
 It simply says "Is SRV02$'s SID in msDS-AllowedToActOnBehalfOfOtherIdentity?"
 If so it passes.